Farsinuce/LLM-Alchemy/openmoji-integration-plan.md

 /**
  * Resolves the best OpenMoji for a given element
- * Always returns an OpenMoji (fallback to ❓ if nothing found) */ export function resolveEmoji({ unicodeEmoji = '',
+ * Always returns an OpenMoji (fallback to ❓ if nothing found)
+ * v2.1: Enhanced with debug logging and aliases
+ */
+export function resolveEmoji({
+  unicodeEmoji = '',